-- 33. This section provides that the Welsh Ministers may by regulations amend the list of permitted payments described in Schedule 1.
+- 37. This section provides that the Welsh Ministers may by regulations amend the list of permitted payments described in Schedule 1.
 They may add a new type of permitted payment, or remove a type that is listed, or amend a type that is listed.
-But this does not permit the Welsh Ministers to remove the payment of rent from the categories of permitted payment. - 34.
+But this does not permit the Welsh Ministers to remove the payment of rent from the categories of permitted payment. - 38.
 The objective behind this is to enable regulations to reflect any unforeseen changes in landlord behaviour and practices (for instance, the adoption of strategies designed to defeat the purposes of the Bill), or to reflect any new practices in the rental housing market.

-Section 8 - Meaning of "letting agent"
+Section 8 - Meaning of "letting agent", "lettings work" and "property management work"

-35. This section defines a letting agent as a person who carries out "lettings work" or "property management" work.
+39. This section defines a letting agent as a person who carries out "lettings work" or "property management" work.
 Those terms have the meaning given in sections 10 and 12 of the Housing (Wales) Act 2014.
-The effect is that a letting agent, for the purposes of the Bill, will be a person who is subject to the regulatory requirements of Part 1 of that Act.
+The effect is that a letting agent, for the purposes of the Bill, will be a person who, by virtue of carrying out either lettings work or property management work (or both), is subject to the regulatory requirements applicable to letting agents in Part 1 of the Housing (Wales) Act 2014.